Home

 What the collection looks like at scale

-Analytical roll-up across all eleven records.
+Analytical roll-up across the full record collection.
 Illustrative aggregates — individual records carry the fact-checkable per-deal detail.

 Geographic coverage.
-The eleven records span the United States (Berkshire, Danaher), Switzerland (Nestlé), France (LVMH), Belgium / Brazil (AB InBev), Germany / Luxembourg (JAB), Canada (Constellation), Mexico with reach across Latin America (Slim, with Argentina, Colombia, Chile, and Peru targets), the Netherlands / South Africa with the Tencent stake reaching into China (Prosus), India (Reliance), Japan with the SoftBank Vision Fund reaching globally (SoftBank), and the United Kingdom via various portfolio companies.
-Effectively, every major capital market with a home-grown compounder that scales globally is represented.
+The twenty-three records span the United States (Berkshire, Danaher, GE, Kraft Heinz, Microsoft, Alphabet, Amazon, Meta, Apple, Blackstone, BlackRock, Apollo), Switzerland (Nestlé), France (LVMH), Belgium / Brazil (AB InBev), Germany / Luxembourg (JAB), Canada (Constellation), Mexico with reach across Latin America (Slim, FEMSA), the Netherlands / South Africa (Prosus / Naspers), India (Reliance, Tata, Aditya Birla), Japan (SoftBank), China (Alibaba, Tencent, Ping An), Singapore (Temasek), UAE (Mubadala), and Saudi Arabia (PIF).
+Effectively, every major capital market with a home-grown compounder that scales globally is represented — and, with the July 2026 additions, the modern alternatives and sovereign-wealth pools are now in the reference set.

 Section 5 · Reader personas